ClimateMind/climatemind-frontend/README.md

 Runs the Cypress tests, including the integration with Percy.io for visual regression testing.
 Note that for this to work locally you need to have set the environment variable `PERCY_TOKEN` (this can be found in the Climate Mind Percy.io account - it is already set in CircleCI)

+## Test with a locally running backend

+To use the frontend using a backend which is running through docker-compose, you can use the docker-compose in this repository.
+Build & run, then go to `http://localhost:3000`.
+If the back is already running with docker-compose everything should work.

+    docker-compose build
+    docker-compose up